“What you are looking for is what is looking”

 Back to your precepts and how you just take for granted the truths you believe to be true.
 How easy it makes it for others to see you as you really

-are, and not the face or façade you wear/put on for others.
+are, and not the face or façade you where for others.
 Think of it, for a moment.
-Are you the same person when addressing your grandma as you
+Are you the same person when addressing your grandma as you are

-are with your mate, as you are with your mom, as you are with your best friend, as you are with a child.
-How many personalities or personality traits
+with your mate, as you are with your mom, as you are with your best friend, as you are with a child.
+How many personalities or personality traits do

-do you have, and which one is the real you?
-Why don't you know, yet?
+you have, and which one is the real you?

-Your precepts and imbedded truths you incorporate into your daily life, makes it easier for others to “read” you.
-Since you were a child you
+Your precepts and imbedded truths you incorporate into your daily life, which makes it easier for others to “read” you.
+Since you were a child

-have been taught that heaven is up, and heaven is positive.
-Therefore through the rules of association which our brains incorporate new thoughts and
+you have been taught that heaven is up, and heaven is positive.
+Therefore through the rules of association which our brains incorporate new thoughts

-ideas has accepted the fact that up is good.
-Meanwhile you also know through what you’ve been taught that down is evil, down is hell, and down is
+and ideas has accepted the fact that up is good.
+Meanwhile you also know through what you’ve been taught that down is evil, down is hell, and down

-negative.
+is negative.
 How much those two precepts help others determine who you really are, when you yourself may be oblivious to it.
-We live in a culture whose
+We live in a culture

-language is both written and read from left to right.
-Therefore what you’ve read/written inevitably is in your past, and the past is to your left.
+whose language is both written and read from left to right.
+Therefore what you’ve read/written inevitably is in your past, and the past is to your

 So: the precepts or already accepted knowledge in your brain tells you the following:

 The fact that man knows more about the surface of Mars than what mankind knows of the surface of the ocean floor substantiate this claim.